 Step 2: Building the kit

-Take 1 of the countersunk machine screws and insert it into 3V.
+Take one of the countersunk machine screws and insert it into 3V.

 Place a nylon washer on the machine screw thread.